Production Engineering at Jane Street

 At its most exciting, those issues are novel incidents, possibly arising as a result of a bad deployment, a new kind of trading, or something changing in the external world.
 Resolving these incidents requires a cool head, the ability to coordinate among multiple internal and external parties, and excellent debugging and problem-solving skills.

 And at its most mundane, those issues are known bugs that we just haven’t fixed yet because we felt we had the capacity to take on some additional toil in order to get new features or new trading flows enabled.
+As production engineers, we’re empowered to find solutions to eliminate such toil effectively for the team.

 Things we enjoy about support

-Debugging can be fun: Debugging hairy problems, digging into unfamiliar systems, combining multiple incomplete data sources to build a full story… if that all sounds like fun to you, then you might enjoy being a production engineer!
+Debugging can be fun.
+Debugging hairy problems, digging into unfamiliar systems, combining multiple incomplete data sources to build a full story… if that all sounds like fun to you, then you might enjoy being a production engineer!

-Great learning: You’ll get exposure to a wide variety of Jane Street systems and see how different teams do things, which can inform how you build your own software.
+Great learning.
+You’ll get exposure to a wide variety of Jane Street systems and see how different teams do things, which can inform how you build your own software.

 Things to keep in mind

-Interrupt driven: We don’t expect people to get any project work done while they participate in the rotation, because the frequent interruptions make that impossible.
+Interrupt driven.
+We don’t expect people to get any project work done while they participate in the rotation, because the frequent interruptions make that impossible.

 Project Work